FAQs - Domain Authentication

 2 – Enter your domain name in the space provided and click ADD DOMAIN.

-3 – Copy the TXT Name and Value and add to your domain's DNS server.
+3 – Copy the TXT Name and TXT Value and have your email administrator add them to your domain's DNS server.

 Note: Please refer to https://docs.aws.amazon.com/ses/latest/DeveloperGuide/dns-txt-records.html for more information.

-4 – If you are implementing CNAMES, which is recommended, copy the Names and Values and add them to the DNS configuration for your domain.
+4 – If you are implementing CNAMES, which is recommended, copy the Names and Values and have your email adminstrator add them to the DNS configuration for your domain.

 Note: Please refer to https://docs.aws.amazon.com/ses/latest/DeveloperGuide/easy-dkim.html for for more information.